arkatebi/OpenWorld-problem/README.md

 ###### File format of the output file
-The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
+The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories of Molecular Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values - one row for each timepoint.
 The gene count values on each row are listed in groups, where each group